h-bails/survey-sentiment-analysis/README.md

  - Tutorials on using Spacy for text analysis: [Roberto Rocha](http://robertorocha.info/using-nlp-to-analyze-open-ended-responses-in-surveys/) & [Programming Historian](https://programminghistorian.org/en/lessons/sentiment-analysis)
  - Making WordClouds in Python: [Towards Data Science](https://towardsdatascience.com/how-to-make-word-clouds-in-python-that-dont-suck-86518cdcb61f)
  - Even though I didn't end up using the functionality in the deployed version, I found [this tutorial](https://www.projectpro.io/recipes/upload-files-to-google-drive-using-python) helpful in learning how to upload wordclouds to Google Drive.
+ - I also want to shout out to [Shabucky1812](https://github.com/Shabucky1812/DottiesDivineDoughnuts/blob/main/testing.md) for inspo on how to lay out a testing section that is actually visually pleasing.

 ### Python libraries and modules used